kbbushman/express-personal-api/README.md

 ### Installation Instructions

 * Copy the conents of this repository to new directory on your computer (Mac/PC).
-* In terminal, run node install.
+* In terminal, run node install in root directory.

----